thunlp/VisualDS/README.md

 The paper applies distant supervision to visual relation detection.
 The intuition of distant supervision is that possible predicates between  entity pairs are highly dependent on the entity types.
 For example, there might be `ride on`, `feed` between human and horse in images, but it is less likely to be  `covering`.
 Thus, we apply this correlation to take advantage of unlabeled data.
 Given the knowledge base containing possible combinations between entity types and predicates, our framework enables *distantly supervised* training without using any human-annotated relation data, and *semi-supervised* training that incorporates both human-labeled data and distantly labeled data.
 To build the knowledge base, we parse all possible (subject, predicate, object) triplets from Conceptual Caption dataset, resulting in a knowledge base containing 1.9M distinct relational triples.

 ### Code
 Thanks to the elegant code from [Scene-Graph-Benchmark.pytorch](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch).
 This project is built on their framework.
-There are also some difference from their settings.
-We show the difference in [later section](#difference-from-scene-graph-benchmarkpytorch).
+There are also some differences from their settings.
+We show the differences in a [later section](#difference-from-scene-graph-benchmarkpytorch).

 ### The Illustration of Distant Supervision
 ![alt text](demo/teaser.png "Illustration of Distant Supervision")